owenRiddy/proxy-plus-minus/README.md

 # proxy-plus-minus

-Nathan Marz built a great Proxy library called proxy+.
+Nathan Marz built a great Proxy library called [proxy-plus](https://github.com/redplanetlabs/proxy-plus).
 This project is first and foremost a copy of that work.
 I'm aiming to make a few significant changes:

-1. Lint & push code towards my prefered style.
+1. Lint & push code towards my preferred style.
 This is where the `minus` in the name is a factor - I'm pretty sure this will slow the code down.
 2. Despecialise the dependencies: No specter, generic https://asm.ow2.io/ ASM libraries so that the documentation is easier to look up (although RPL's Rama project does sound interesting).
 3. Support a (proxy-super+ ...) function/macro.
 Vanilla Clojure has a [crippling bug in proxy-super](https://clojure.atlassian.net/browse/CLJ-2201) and there is an opportunity here to work around it.